Here are the Baltimore Orioles: Middle American, slightly old-fashioned, maybe even a little dull.

 "I snapped," Sutcliffe said.
 "I cleared his desk off.
 I choked him.
 I pulled him off the ground.
 Tommy said to everyone that I was upset I wasn't on the playoff roster.
 Anyone could see I wasn't going to be on that roster.
 He lied to me, and I didn't handle it well."

 They sent him to baseball Siberia: the Cleveland Indians.
 But after 2 1/2 seasons and a 35-24 record, he was brought into the heat of a 1984 divisional race in Chicago.
-He made the Cubs champions of the National League East, roaring to a 14-0 streak down the stretch, winning the clincher with a two-hit shutout over Pittsburgh.
+He made the Cubs champions of the National League East, winning the clincher with a two-hit shutout over the Pittsburgh Pirates.

 The Cubs never made it to the World Series, and, a month into the 1985 season, Sutcliffe's career would never be the same.
 A torn hamstring muscle led to a shoulder injury, which led to five years of pain, which led to shoulder surgery, which led to two years of doubt.